openhie/instant-v2/README.md

-# Insant OpenHIE - v2
+# Instant OpenHIE - v2

 This is the second iteration of the Instant OpenHIE project.
 Instant OpenHIE aims to allow Health Information Exchange components to be packages up, deployed, operated and scaled via a simple CLI.